nosas/blog/toonvision/object_detection/article.md

 </figure>

 Common use-cases include face detection in cameras and pedestrian detection in autonomous vehicles.
-In ToonVision's, object detection is applied to locating all entities - Cogs and Toons - in both images and real-time video.
+In ToonVision's case, object detection is applied to locate all entities - Cogs and Toons - in both images and real-time video.

 ### Object detection models